promisedlandt/cookbook-vim_config/README.md

                                                           "git://github.com/tpope/vim-endwise.git" ]
     }}

-Please note that git is not automatically installed.

 # Mercurial

 Fill the `node["vim_config"]["bundles"]["hg"]` array with URLs to mercurial repositories of plugins you want to use, e.g.